khaosans/articles/README.md

     style H fill:#0097a7,stroke:#00695c,stroke-width:2px,color:#ffffff
 ```

-*This architecture shows the progression from data sources through various analytical and engineering roles to production systems, with MLOps as the foundational infrastructure.*
+*Figure 1: Enterprise ML Architecture Flow.
+This architecture shows the progression from data sources through various analytical and engineering roles to production systems, with MLOps as the foundational infrastructure (adapted from industry best practices, 2024).*

 ---